 The good thing about social media these days is there are many websites that have ways for you to block people.
-So if you are finding it difficult to cope with certain people, block them out.
-Don’t feel bad for it or worry that it will make them more angry, just block them.
+So, if you are finding it difficult to cope with certain people, block them out.
+Don’t feel bad for it or worry that it will make them angrier, just block them.

 If the words are threatening and they are violent towards you, please speak to an adult and if it’s someone you know outside of the internet and you are scared, talk to the police.
 Especially if they are bullying you in the form of harassment.

 Finally, If you know someone being bullied, don’t sit back and watch it happen, by sitting back and ignoring it, you are letting the bullying happen.
 Speak out, offer them support and tell the people doing it that they are wrong.

 Stay safe on the internet guys and just remember once you say hurtful words on the internet it’s out there forever.
 You have the ability to spread love and kindness, or you can spread hate.
 It’s your choice, but please make the right one.